dilsonpereira/Formigueiro/README.md

 ### Constructive Heuristics
 Constructive heuristics build solutions by iteratively adding components to an initially empty set.
-At each step, they employ some criterium to select one from a set of components whose selection can potentially lead to a feasible solution.
+At each step, they employ some criterion to select one from a set of components whose selection can potentially lead to a feasible solution.

 ### Ant Colony Optimization
 In nature, ants cooperate at finding resources by depositing pheromone along their traveled paths.
 Ant Colony Optimization is metaheuristic inspired by this behavior.